-Total credits required for a Certificate of Completion in Criminal Justice ......30
+Total credits required for a Certificate of Completion in

+Criminal Justice 30 Course requires prerequisites.

 EMERGENCY MEDICAL SERVICES

 Emergency medical services personnel traditionally provide emergency medical treatment in the community.
 Upon completion of this program, students will be awarded an Associate of Applied Science degree in Emergency Medical Services.